RuchaBhattJoshi/credit-score-donut/README.md

 ## Architecture

-The CSTask app follows the principles of Clean Architecture, which divides the application into distinct layers:
+credit-score-donut follows the principles of Clean Architecture, which divides the application into distinct layers:

 *   **Domain Layer:**
     *   Contains core business logic and entities.